mgeorge67701/crossplane-nutanix/README.md

     - SECURITY
     - FINANCE
   isLoBMandatory: true

+> **Note:** Only datacenters listed under `prismCentralEndpoints` are allowed.
+If you specify a `datacenter` in your VM spec that is not listed here, the provider will return an error like:
+>
+> `datacenter 'dc-gamma' is not allowed.
+Allowed values: [dc-alpha dc-beta]`
 ```

 ---

 ## FAQ

 **Q: How does the provider know which Prism Central to use?**
-A: By the `datacenter` field in your VM spec, which maps to endpoints in your ProviderConfig.
+A: By the `datacenter` field in your VM spec, which must match one of the keys in your ProviderConfig's `prismCentralEndpoints`.
+If you specify a datacenter not listed, the provider will return an error and the VM will not be created.

 **Q: Do I need to specify UUIDs?**
 A: No, just use names or partial names; the provider will resolve UUIDs automatically.